Samih-codes/Beginner_Python_Projects/Team_Name_Generator/README.md

 ---
 # Concepts Learned
-- Printing to the Console in Python
+- Outputting to the console in Python
-- String Manipulation and Code Intelligence
+- Manipulating strings and utilizing code intelligence
-- Debugging
+- Debugging techniques
-- The Python Input Function
+- Utilizing the Python input function
-- Python Variables
+- Understanding Python variables
-- Variable Naming
+- Proper naming conventions for variables